tanjoewel/TMS/README.md

     - Fix the API body on both frontend and backend (done)
     - Username should not be case sensitive: backend (done, turns out SQL is already case insensitive, so by checking for duplicate username we inadvertently did this as well, or perhaps more accurately this is not a problem to begin with.)
     - Duplicate username: backend (done)
-    - Password constraint: frontend and backend
+    - Password constraint: frontend and backend (Done)
     - After creating a user, should we re-render the component to reflect the new user?
   - Username display on top right in header (done on ST laptop I think)
   - Update user
-    - Backend API (prioritise)
+    - Backend API (prioritise) (done)
-    - Table rows UI
+    - Table rows UI (done except for onGroupClick)
-    - State management (probably the hardest part, there are multiple rows)
+    - State management (probably the hardest part, there are multiple rows) (done)
+    - Frontend API call
   - Snackbars to provide feedback to the user that certain actions have succeeded/failed.
 (DONE)
     - User creation
       - Success